IMPERIENCE DRKCV.ORG SSS

 TAM

 I now reveal herein the true significance of a little known mystery.
-Generally people consider Sat to be the reality and treat it as yardstick for measuring the knowledge of God.
+Generally they consider Sat to be the reality and treat it as a yardstick for measuring the knowledge of God.
 The mystery at the bottom is quite unknown to them.
-In fact, it is all the sphere of Tam and Tam alone.
-This is the only thing, worth achieving for a true yogi.
-It is no doubt very difficult to gain access upto this point.
+In fact it is all the sphere of Tam and Tam alone.
+This is the only thing worth achieving for a true yogi.
+It is no doubt very difficult to gain access up to this point.
 To acquire Sat is a very easy job but the state termed as Tam cannot be so easily attained.
 There is nothing beyond it.
-Though people talk a good deal about it, few amongst them even attempt to secure approach up to it.
-Purity, simplicity and peace even are not there.
+Though generally people talk a good deal about it, few amongst them even attempt to secure approach up to it.
+Even purity, simplicity and peace are not there.
 It is in fact beyond all of them.
-This is the very thing which is acquired after years of persistent labour through several lives.
+This is the very thing which is acquired after persistent labour through several lives.
 I can boldly assert that even the greatest saints of the world have remained short of the mark in this respect.
-The state of Negation which one craves for and which is the real life abides in it and all activities cease before one reaches the point.
+The state of negation which one craves for and which is the real life abides in it and all activities cease before one reaches the point.
 This is the Divine mystery which is revealed today.
-It is the Central Point of the real state of being which in most of the cases remained unattained inspite of all the efforts of the pursuer.
-Perception has no approach upto it.
-People consider this state of Tam as their deadliest enemy.
-But if you ever happen to study a person in whom this state of complete ignorance is reigning in full swing, you will find that at the highest pitch of advancement, he will, like an infant baby have no awareness of his own condition.
-But if a slight touch of Sat is applied to it, he will then begin to have cognizance of his state of Tam.
-This is due to the fact that the meeting point of the two leads to the creation of a new state, identical with that which was the basis of the creation.
-Now the principle of lnvertendo applies in this case too.
-(IB-4,6)
+It is the central point of the real state of Being which in most of the cases remained unattained in spite of all the efforts of the pursuer.
+Perception has no approach up to it.
+People tend to consider this state of Tam as their deadliest enemy.
+But if you ever happen to study a person in whom this state of complete ‘ignorance’ is reigning in full swing, you will find that at the highest pitch of advancement he, like an infant baby, has no awareness of his own condition.
+But if a slight touch of Sat is applied to it, he will then begin to have cognizance of his state to Tam.
+This is due to the fact that the meeting point of the two leads to the creation of a new state, identical with that which was the basis of Creation.
+Now the principle of Invertendo applies in this case too.
+(BWS-122,123)

 TARGET